A night photography course around the iconic Sydney harbour during Vivid season.

 WHAT THE COURSE COVERS:

-Smartphone with a tripod or selfie stick support
+We cater for Smartphones with a tripod or selfie stick support

 What these functions mean and when and where to apply